See a trading opportunity?

 PayPal Stock Trading FAQ

-- Why should I trade PayPal stocks?
+- Why should I trade PayPal shares?

 PayPal is the largest online payments platform, and with over 300 million global users it continues to grow at a double-digit rate.
 In addition to that, the stock has been appreciating since its debut in 2015 as investors recognize the strength of the brand, and the growth potential for the services offered by the company.
 Plus, the company continues to expand into new service offerings that are designed to increase it user base, and to generate more revenues.
-Trading in PayPal stocks is speculating that this global payments provider will be able to realize its growth potential, which is something it has excelled at recently.
+Trading in PayPal shares is speculating that this global payments provider will be able to realize its growth potential, which is something it has excelled at recently.

 - Is PayPal the best payment provider stock for trading?

 There are very few publicly traded companies in the same online payments service that PayPal operates in.
 Some would say the closest competitors for PayPal are Mastercard and Visa, but they are somewhat different since they offer what amounts to a short-term loan.
 Of course, PayPal could begin to offer that type of service too, it has for its business users already.
 But in terms of strictly online payment processing companies PayPal is almost certainly the best one for stock trading purposes.
-Investors in the stock have also benefitted from the strong uptrend seen in stocks over the past several years.
+Investors in the stock have also benefitted from the strong uptrend seen in shares over the past several years.

-Previously we would have said that the best strategy for trading PayPal stocks is a trend following or momentum-based approach, but as of late 2020 the price action of the stock seems to be changing.
-After recovering from the March 2020 COVID-19 inspired fall, stocks seem to be trading in a more sideways manner, and are also exhibiting an increased level of daily volatility.
+Previously we would have said that the best strategy for trading PayPal shares is a trend following or momentum-based approach, but as of late 2020 the price action of the stock seems to be changing.
+After recovering from the March 2020 COVID-19 inspired fall, shares seem to be trading in a more sideways manner, and are also exhibiting an increased level of daily volatility.
 This makes the stock an excellent choice right now for scalpers and day traders, but not so good for swing traders who might find themselves getting whipsawed by the rapid directional changes in the price action of PayPal.